Riemannian exponential and quantization: Identity of the two considered rules of quantization

 \textbf{Conclusion.} The quantization defined in Section \ref{dos} (by means of the Riemannian exponential) and the one defined in Section \ref{tres} (by direct pairing between tensors) are identical.
-Indeed, the first one is obtained (in addition to the factors $-i\hbar$) for each tensor by applying on each $T_{x_0}M$ the direct quantization described in Section \ref{tres} for $\R^n$, and applying to each $\widehat f|_{T_xM}$; by (\ref{identidad1}), (\ref{identidad2}), (\ref{identidad3}), this is equivalent to directly coupling each $\nabla^r_{x_0,\textrm{sym}}f$ with the given tensor.
+Indeed, the first one is obtained (in addition to the factors $-i\hbar$) for each tensor by applying on each $T_{x_0}M$ the direct quantization described in the Introduction by the formula (\ref{cuantizacionplana}) for $\R^n$, and applying to each $\widehat f_{\,\,\mkern 1mu \vrule height 2ex\mkern2mu T_{x_0}M}$; by (\ref{identidad1}), (\ref{identidad2}), (\ref{identidad3}), this is equivalent to directly coupling each $\nabla^r_{x_0,\textrm{sym}}f$ with the given tensor.

-The exponential map reduces the symmetric covariant differential of arbitrary order to the corresponding linear differentials along each fibre.
+The exponential map reduces the symmetric covariant differential of arbitrary order to the corresponding linear differential along each fibre.